astropy/astropy/docs/development/testguide.rst

 Using pytest helper functions
 =============================

-If your tests need to use `pytest
+If your tests need to use
-:ref:`pytest helper functions <pytest:assert>`, such as
+:ref:`pytest helper functions <pytest:pytest.raises>`, such as
 ``pytest.raises``, import ``pytest`` into your test module like so::

     import pytest